Nathan-Nesbitt/Minecraft_AI/src/front_end/templates/lessons/orefinder.md

 ### Determine Prediction
 We determine what we want to predict and what to do when we have the prediction.

-Add the resource you want to predict, then click "Process Data and Train Model" to see the next step
+Add the ore you want to predict, such as "diamond_ore", then click "Process Data and Train Model" to see the next step

 ```
 // Create a callback function that makes a prediction based on the game data //
-var callback_function_3 = function(data) {
+var predict_function = function(data) {
     var resource = ""
     minecraft_learns.predict(data, [resource])
     .then(
         result => {
             // Then use the response to tell the user where to do in the game //
             if(data.body.properties.FeetPosY == result.body.prediction.FeetPosY)
-                new Command(minecraft_api, "Say", ["Mine here to find: ", resource]);
+                minecraftAPI.Say(["Mine here to find: ", resource]);
             else
-                new Command(minecraft_api, "Say", ["You are at Y:"+ data.body.properties.FeetPosY + " to mine this resource go to Y:", result.body.prediction.FeetPosY]);
+                minecraftAPI.Say(["You are at Y:"+ data.body.properties.FeetPosY + " to mine this resource go to Y:", result.body.prediction.FeetPosY]);
         }
-    )
+    );
 }
 ```